 The Zero-Based Budget

 The principle of the zero-based budget is to put all of your hard-earned money to work.
-Every single dollar and penny has a purpose – put food on the table, pay off debt, build an emergency fund, etc.
+Every single dollar and penny has a purpose — to put food on the table, pay off debt, build an emergency fund, etc.

 By following this approach to budgeting, your income (inflows) needs to match your expenses and savings (outflows) by the time you’re done with your budget.

 When you assign all your money to a job with a free budget sheet template like this, you’re being intentional with your money.
-You can direct it to savings or debt repayment as opposed to bucketing that leftover cash to the miscellaneous category.
+You can direct it to savings or debt repayment as opposed to bucketing that leftover cash into the miscellaneous category.

 We all know that miscellaneous spending is just another name for fun money.